Ingoing Eddington-Finkelstein Metric of an Evaporating Black Hole: Introduction

 \section{Introduction}

 The physics of black holes is an abundant field in which the convergence of gravitation, quantum theory, and thermodynamics takes place.
-The original derivation of Hawking radiation \cite{Hawking} from black holes is based on semi-classical effective field theory.
+The original derivation of Hawking radiation \cite{Hawking} from black holes is based on semiclassical effective field theory.
 Normally, quantum fields are considered test fields in the curved spacetime of a classical background geometry.
 A quantum field theory constructed on a curved background spacetime experiences gravitationally induced vacuum polarization and/or particle creation.
 These effects induce a nonzero expectation value for the stress-energy tensor.
-The calculations of the renormalized expectation value of the complete quantum stress-energy tensor outside the classical event horizon of a stationary black hole were performed using a framework established by Christensen and Fulling \cite{Christensen}.
-In this framework, the assumptions are that the stress-energy tensor is time-independent, satisfies local stress-energy conservation, and has a trace determined solely by the conformal anomaly, both for the fields that are classically conformally invariant, such as a massless scalar field and the electromagnetic field, and for the gravitational field.
-The quantum state considered is usually either the Hartle-Hawking state \cite{Hartle} or the Unruh state \cite{Unruh0, Unruh}, (For discussion of the various black hole vacuum states, see \cite{Birrel}).
+The renormalized expectation value of the complete quantum stress-energy tensor outside the classical event horizon has been calculated by various authors \cite{Christensen, Christensen:1976vb, Hiscock:1980ze, Hiscock:1981xb, Page, Frolov:1982fr, Elster:1983pk, Howard:1984qp, Zannias:1984tb, Howard:1985yg, Simkins, Brown:1986jy, Frolov:1987gg, Frolov:1987gw, Jensen:1988rh, Jensen:1991ef, Anderson:1993if, Anderson:1994hg, Matyjasek:1996ih, Visser,Taylor:1998dk, Matyjasek:1998mq, Groves, Carlson:2003ub, Popov:2003ne, Matyjasek:2004vd, Casals, Morgan:2007hp, Breen:2010ux, Ottewill:2010bq, Ottewill:2010hr, Breen:2011af, Breen:2011aa, Martin-Moruno:2013wfa, Belokogne:2014ysa, Levi:2015eea, Ferreira:2015cka, Levi:2016esr, Matyjasek:2016pyd, Levi:2016quh, Levi:2016exv, Levi:2016paz}, usually using a framework established by Christensen and Fulling \cite{Christensen}.
+In this framework, the assumptions are that the stress-energy tensor is time independent, satisfies local stress-energy conservation, and has a trace determined solely by the conformal or Weyl anomaly \cite{Capper:1974ic} for fields that are classically conformally invariant (such as the conformally coupled massless scalar field and the electromagnetic field, but not the gravitational field \cite{Critchley:1978kb}).
+The quantum state considered is usually either the Hartle-Hawking state \cite{Hartle} or the Unruh state \cite{Unruh0, Unruh}.
+(For discussions of the various quantum field theory states outside a black hole, see \cite{Birrel}.)
 In the Hartle-Hawking state, one has thermal equilibrium, and zero net energy flux, with the outgoing Hawking radiation balanced by incoming radiation from an external heat bath at the Hawking temperature.
 In \cite{Page} a fairly good closed-form approximation for the energy density and stresses of a conformal scalar field in the Hartle-Hawking state everywhere outside a static black hole can be found.